sedvik/jest-testing-practice/README.md

 # jest-testing-practice
-The Odin Project testing practice using Jest
+The Odin Project testing practice using Jest.
+This project was completed to practice TDD using Jest to implement 5 different functions.